SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/HtmlElement/getTabIndexString-3300.md

 keywords: getTabIndexString(Bool)
 ---

-This function returns the html tab index string of the element.
+A variant of `getTabIndexString()` that omits element ID if it is the 1st element.

-###Parameter:###
+The HTML `tabindex` attribute specifies the tab order of an element.
+It determines the sequence of entering fields with Tab or Shift+Tab.

- - bool: Do not add element id to the string if it is the first element.
+A special ID is added for the first element.

-The tab index determines the sequence of entering fields with the tab/shift-tab keys.
+## Parameters

-A spesial id is added for the first element
+* bool: Do not add element ID to the string if it is the first element.